One of our most valuable senses is hearing, which enables us to interact with the environment through sounds like music

 8. Industrial Workers

-Hybrid hearing protection – earplugs & Bluetooth headphones all in one – like the Plugfones Liberate 2.0, take ear protection to the next level by integrating noise-canceling ear plugs Bluetooth Liberate wireless stereo speaker headphones.
+Hybrid hearing protection – earplugs & Bluetooth headphones all in one – like the Plugfones Guardian Earplug Headphones, take ear protection to the next level by integrating noise-canceling earplugs and Bluetooth Liberate wireless stereo speaker headphones.

 Other options include earplugs designed to block out damaging sounds while allowing the wearer to engage in conversation with colleagues and hear warning noises like alarms and sirens.

 9. People Who Enjoy DIY

 From sanding floorboards to operating drills, DIY comes with its own set of noise dangers.
 Even mowing the lawn can expose your ears to dangerously high decibel levels.
-Great for DIY buffs, the Guardian Plus Plugfone protects your ears from high noise levels and offers the freedom to listen to your favorite playlist or audiobook while getting the job done.
+Great for DIY buffs, the Plugfones Protector PLUS Earplug Headphones protect your ears from high noise levels and offer the freedom to listen to your favorite playlist or audiobook while getting the job done.

 The Alpine Baby Muffy is the perfect solution for protecting little ones’ ears from just three months old.
-Whether it’s a music event, busy city center, noisy ride or flight, or loud fireworks, the earmuffs will keep your baby’s ears safe and make it easier to sleep through the noise.
+Whether it’s a music event, a busy city center, a noisy ride or flight, or loud fireworks, the earmuffs will keep your baby’s ears safe and make it easier to sleep through the noise.